 Injection free anaesthetics are used making the treatment comfortable.
 Antimicrobial gels may also be used to help eradicate stubborn bacteria.

 Advice and demonstrations on how best to prevent this problem reoccurring is then given.

 Unhealthy gums are a contributory factor to other diseases that patients may suffer, so maximising your gum health can be vitally important.

 Our maintenance programmes ensure that we monitor the health of the gums regularly.

 We will review where plaque may be trapped, causing inflammation.
 Hard tartar is removed and the teeth are polished to give you back that squeaky clean feel you get after your dental visit.

 Smoking, red wine and good food can lead to an accumulation of stains on your teeth over time.
-You can now pop in on a Saturday morning, without even having to be a registered patient here for a £45.00 spring clean.
+You can now pop in to our practice without even having to be a registered patient here for a £75.00 spring clean.